ruslanosipov/ruslanosipov.github.io/source/_posts/2014-05-28-using-mutt-with-gpg.markdown

 Mutt is a great command line email client, but it does not offer a built-in way to store passwords.
 But that's where GPG comes in.
-A while back I wrote an article on how to use GPG to store your passwords: [GPG Usage], this is a more practical note about using GPG to store your passwords for mutt.
+A while back I wrote an article on how to use GPG to store your passwords: [GPG Usage][1], this is a more practical note about using GPG to store your passwords for mutt.
 This note implies that you already have installed and configured GPG (which you can learn how to do in above linked article).